cjtu/pyspectacle/README.md

 ## Features

 - **Interactive GUI**: Filter, select, plot, and export spectra with an intuitive widget interface
-- **Flexible Queries**: Filter by Source, SubType, Origin, PI, and more
-- **Batch Processing**: Retrieve multiple spectra with automatic wavelength interpolation
+- **Batch Processing**: Retrieve multiple spectra with automatic wavelength interpolation as a unified pandas DataFrame
-- **Metadata Management**: Join sample and spectra catalogues for comprehensive metadata
 - **Data Export**: Export reflectance, standard deviation, and metadata to CSV
 - **Visualization**: Plot spectra with normalization, error bars, and offset options